Compact and Efficient Encodings for Planning in Factored State and Action Spaces with Learned Binarized Neural Network Transition Models: Introduction

 To answer question (i), we present two novel compilations of the learned factored planning problem with BNNs based on reductions to Weighted Partial Maximum Boolean Satisfiability (FD-SAT-Plan+) and Binary Linear Programming (FD-BLP-Plan+).
-Theoretically, we show that the SAT-based Bi-Directional Neuron Activation Encoding is asymptotically the most compact encoding in the literature~\cite{Boudane2018} and has the generalized arc-consistency property through unit propagation.
+Theoretically, we show that the SAT-based Bi-Directional Neuron Activation Encoding is asymptotically the most compact encoding relative to the current literature~\cite{Boudane2018} and is efficient with Unit Propagation (UP).
 Experimentally, we demonstrate the computational efficiency of our Bi-Directional Neuron Activation Encoding compared to the existing neuron activation encoding~\cite{Say2018}.
 Then, we test the effectiveness of learning complex state transition models with BNNs, and test the runtime efficiency of both FD-SAT-Plan+ and FD-BLP-Plan+ on the learned factored planning problems over four factored planning domains with multiple size and horizon settings.
-While there are methods for learning PDDL models from data~\cite{Yang2007,Amir2008} and excellent PDDL planners~\cite{Helmert2006,Richter2010}, we remark that BNNs are strictly more expressive than PDDL-based learning paradigms for learning concurrent effects in factored action spaces that may depend on the joint execution of one or more actions.
-Furthermore, while Monte Carlo Tree Search (MCTS) methods~\cite{Kocsis2006,Keller2013} including AlphaGo~\cite{Alphago2016} and AlphaGoZero~\cite{Alphago2016} \emph{could} technically plan with a BNN-learned black box model of transition dynamics, unlike this work, they do not exploit the BNN transition structure and they do not provide optimality guarantees with respect to the learned model.